 Identification of major sub-activities that are important in serving customers: 3 research participants cited that activity analysis has a positive impact on identification of major activities that need to be done when assisting customers.
-Participant 3 said that,

-'Activities analysis allow the bank to identify major important tasks that should be mastered to ensure that customers are treated as expected'.

-'Activity analysis identify main sub-activities that are pertinent to the customer and mastering these activities result in the customer feeling served professionally and effectively'.
+Participant 3 said that, 'Activities analysis allow the bank to identify major important tasks that should be mastered to ensure that customers are treated as expected'.
+Participant 6 added that, 'Activity analysis identify main sub-activities that are pertinent to the customer and mastering these activities result in the customer feeling served professionally and effectively'.

-Impact of Value Chain Analysis on Organisational Processes
+21 f) Impact of Value Chain Analysis on Organisational Processes